sultanowskii/spotify-jbl-remote/README.md

 - [x] Autosearch for JBL input event dev file
 - [x] Comments
 - [x] Basic spotify support (pause/unpause/next track)
+- [ ] Other applications (that implement MPRIS) support - an ability to choose what app to control
 - [ ] Option to use PlayPause interface instead of Play+Pause
 - [ ] README
 - [ ] Build guide